Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 Our models are stylized in several important respects.
 Firms compete only on the quality of service, rather than, say, pricing or the range of products.
 Agents are myopic: they do not worry about how their actions impact their future utility.\footnote{So, agents do not attempt to learn over time, game future agents, or manipulate the principals' learning algorithms.
-This is arguably typical in practice, in part because one agent's influence tends to be small.} Various performance signals available to the users, from personal experience to word-of-mouth to consumer reports, are abstracted as persistent ``reputation scores" reflecting the current reputation, and further simplified to average performance over a sliding time window.
+This is arguably typical in practice, in part because one agent's influence tends to be small.} On the machine learning side, we focus on qualitative distinctions described above, rather than state-of-art algorithms for realistic applications.

-We consider two extremes: a simple Bayesian model with full Bayesian rationality and no performance signals, and a simple frequentist model with reputation scores and no prior knowledge or beliefs.
-For the theoretical results, the ``no-performance-signals" assumption makes agents' behavior independent of a particular realization of the prior.
-Therefore, we summarize each learning algorithm via its Bayesian-expected rewards, not worrying about its detailed performance on particular realizations of the prior.
+For the \TheoryModel, agents do not observe any signals about the principals' past performance, making agents' behavior independent of a particular realization of the prior.
+This allows us to summarize each learning algorithm via its Bayesian-expected rewards, not worrying about its detailed performance on particular realizations of the prior.
 Such summarization is essential for formulating lucid and general analytic results, let alone proving them.
-It is unclear how to incorporate performance signals in a theoretically tractable model.
-For the numerical results, the \ExptsModel accounts for competition in a more direct way, not requiring users to have direct information on the algorithms deployed or the bandit problem faced by the firms.
-It further allows us to separate reputation vs. data advantage and makes our model amenable to numerical simulations.

-On the machine learning side, our model captures big, qualitative differences between bandit algorithms, building on the well-established intuition in the literature.
-Comparisons between bandit algorithms are generally somewhat subtle, as some algorithms may be better for some problem instances and/or time intervals, and worse for some others.
-In particular, ``better" algorithms are better in the long run, but could be worse initially.
-We focus on a standard model of stochastic bandits.
-In Appendix~\ref{app:bg}, we present sufficient background on this model, accessible to non-specialists.
-However, we are less interested in state-of-art algorithms for realistic applications.

-Bandit rewards are not discounted with time, reflecting the fact that non-discounted, regret-minimizing formulations has been prevalent in the bandits literature over the past two decades \citep{slivkins-MABbook,LS19bandit-book}, and better correspond to practical deployments \citep[\eg][]{DS-arxiv}.
-Also, the distinctions between better and worse bandit algorithms are not as well-understood under time-discounting.